collaide/repository-manager/README.md

 #user1 wants to share a file or folder with user2

 items = []
-#He can add other instance (who acts_as_repository) in this array to share with more than one instance
+#You can add other instance (who acts_as_repository) in this array to share with more than one instance
 items << user2

 #Share permission can specifie if the instance who receive the share can add or remove user in this share (if he is admin of this share, for instance).
 #Default shares permisions are :
 share_permissions = {can_add: false, can_remove: false}

+The repository permission spicifie what kind of permission do you give at this share.
+If all in false (as default), this is like the share doesn't exist, becose you can't se the files/folders end can't edit or remove it.
+So, you have to be carefull of being consis in you choice of permissions.
+For exemple, is there a sence to put can_read to false et can_update to true ?
+But this parametre permit you to do what ever you want.
+The can_share option is the fact that the user can share this repository too or not.
 #Default reposiroty permissions are:
 repo_permissions = {can_read: false, can_create: false, can_update:false, can_delete:false, can_share: false}